klaftertief-symphony/imagecropper/README.markdown

 ## Change Log

+### Version 1.0 - 2011-02-11

+* Symphony 2.2 compatibility
+* "Create URL" functionality
+* Style fixes

-Version 1.0beta - 21st March 2010
+### Version 1.0beta - 2011-02-11

 * first public version

 ## Known Issues

-There ist a bug/missing feature in jCrop that causes a wrong calculation of the minimum size when no ratio is set and the image is shown scaled down.
+There ist a bug/missing feature in jCrop that causes a wrong calculation of the minimum size when no ratio is set and the image is scaled down.

 ## Credits